commons/common.js/readme.md

 Not a plugin, not a framework...
 Just a collection of common JavaScript methods for the client.

-The scope of common.js is to persist on the rule "***one include of the absolutely necessary***" as a foundation to start building _any_ dependency stack.
+The scope of common.js is to persist on the rule ***"one include of the absolutely necessary"*** as a foundation to start building _any_ dependency stack.

 Includes popular utilities: